hwblx/qpr/README.md

 # qpr - Quick PlantUML Renderer

-`qpr` is a minimal Bash/Dash/Zsh wrapper for rendering [PlantUML diagrams](https://plantuml.com/) via the official [Docker image](https://hub.docker.com/r/plantuml/plantuml), with optional image output in the [Kitty terminal](https://sw.kovidgoyal.net/kitty/).
+`qpr` is a lightweight Bash/Dash/Zsh wrapper for rendering [PlantUML diagrams](https://plantuml.com/) using the official [Docker image](https://hub.docker.com/r/plantuml/plantuml), with optional image output in the [Kitty terminal](https://sw.kovidgoyal.net/kitty/).
 It offers a simple yet effective interface for generating diagrams (PNG/SVG) and fits naturally into terminal-centric development workflows.

 **Update**: Images are now updated in place by default (using `--grid` and `--watch`), and a new `--append` option has been added.
 Not yet reflected in the demo video.